zalando-stups/yourturn/README.md

     npm install -g gulp
     # install dependencies of your turn
     npm install

+## Usage

     # start the webpack dev server
     npm start
     # start automatic linting and BrowserSync
     gulp watch

+On `localhost:3001` you now have a auto-updating and syncing-across-browsers version of "your turn".

 ## License